 Hello and welcome.
 I am a historian of modern Europe, with research specialties in the history of childhood, gender, and education.
-Since August 2017, I have been an Assistant Professor at the University of Minnesota Morris, teaching modern European and world history as well as courses in Gender, Women, and Sexuality Studies; German Studies; and the Honors Program.
+Since 2015, I have worked at the University of Minnesota Morris, where I am currently an Associate Professor, teaching modern European and world history as well as courses in Gender, Women, and Sexuality Studies; German Studies; and the Honors Program.
 I am also an affiliated faculty member of the Center for German & European Studies at the University of Minnesota Twin Cities.

 Revolutions at Home: The Origin of Modern Childhood and the German Middle Class is my first book, published in July 2021 by the University of Massachusetts Press.

 I received my Ph.D. from the History Department at the University of Minnesota, Twin Cities in 2015, where my dissertation, Reading Agency: The Making of Modern German Childhoods in the Age of Revolutions, received the Best Dissertation Award in Arts & Humanities in 2016.
 On the Twin Cities campus, I also worked as a Graduate Writing Consultant in the Center for Writing.

 On this site you can find out more about my research, teaching, and other professional activities.
 To contact me, please see details here.